Mumbai–Ahmedabad high-speed rail corridor: Land acquisition

 Survey work on the route began in January 2017.
-According to NHSRC director Mukul Saran Mathur, "The geotechnical surveys have started along the entire route between Mumbai and Ahmedabad and is expected to take two to three months.
-The activities that have begun include geo-technical and geo-physical investigations into the 21-kilometre, under-water tunnel of the project as well as the Final Location Survey to mark the alignment, right down to the pillars on which the high-speed trains will run."
+According to NHSRCL director Mukul Saran Mathur, "The geotechnical surveys have started along the entire route between Mumbai and Ahmedabad, and are expected to take two to three months.
+The activities that have begun include geo-technical and geo-physical investigations into the 21-kilometre, under-water tunnel of the project, as well as the Final Location Survey to mark the alignment, right down to the pillars on which the high-speed trains will run."
 RITES identified 750 locations along the entire route to carry out soil testing, including 62 locations for the underground section.
 The agency completed soil testing at a total of 250 locations by 24 February.
 Officials carried out testing of soil and rocks at a depth of 70 metres underwater for the undersea tunnel stretch.

-Railway officials utilized a helicopter mounted with a 100-megapixel high-resolution digital camera, a Light Detection and Ranging (LiDAR) scanner, a data recorder and other equipment to carry out the survey.
+Railway officials utilised a helicopter mounted with a 100-megapixel, high-resolution digital camera, a Light Detection and Ranging (LiDAR) scanner, a data recorder, and other equipment to carry out the survey.
 This aerial survey method provides accurate data about land contours, buildings and vegetation, and will permit the survey work to be completed within 9 to 10 weeks as opposed to the six to eight months required for a regular survey.
 The helicopter completed its survey of the entire route within a flying time of 30 hours, and the rest of the time is required for data processing.
 The aerial survey was completed by JICA and the Indian Railways by the end of February 2017.
 Railway Ministry officials stated in April 2017 that final location surveys had been completed, and that consultants to carry out environmental and social impact studies would be appointed within a few months.

 Indian Prime Minister Narendra Modi and Japanese Prime Minister Shinzo Abe laid the foundation stone for the project in Ahmedabad on 14 September 2017.
-All geo-technical surveys and tests under the sea bed for the underground section were completed by December 2017.
+All geotechnical surveys and tests under the seabed for the underground section were completed by December 2017.
 Civil construction of the corridor was expected to begin by June 2018, and the project was scheduled to be completed in 2023.
 The deadline was advanced to have the bullet train go on its first run on 15 August 2022 on the occasion of India's 75th Independence Day.
 However, surveys and land acquisition for the project faced delays and disruptions due to protests by farmers, land owners, and members of the Maharashtra Navnirman Sena party, which opposes the bullet train project.
 The deadline to complete land acquisition was postponed from December 2018 to December 2019 as a result of the protests.
 Railway Minister Piyush Goyal stated in July 2019 that the project was expected to be completed by December 2023.
 In February 2020, Maharashtra Chief Minister Uddhav Thackeray called the project a "white elephant" and questioned whether anyone would benefit from it.
 The Shiv Sena has also blocked land acquisition attempts causing delays to the project.